manishjindal/dex-custom/README.md

        type: DirectoryOrCreate
 ```

+Note: Example dex.yaml has this block already, adjust it accordingly

 Depending on your installation you may also find that certain folders are already mounted in this way and that you can simply copy the CA file into an existing folder for the same effect.

 #### Configure API server flags